samstarling/tweetstream/README.md

     $ node server.js

-Then go to `http://localhost:7080` to view the tweets.
+Finally, go to `http://localhost:7080` to view the tweets.